Beach-Walk/ffmpeg-stream-easy/README.md

 ## To Build & Run (assuming you have Py3)
 1. Download ZIP or clone repository
     - Uncompress the ZIP
+2. Add FFmpeg to PATH
-2. Open terminal in udp-stream-easy directory and run:
+3. Open terminal in udp-stream-easy directory and run:
     - python3 main.py
 ## Common Issues
  - Sometimes VLC multicast playback wont work correctly.
 To fix, disable VM interfaces (VMware, VirtualBox)